Updated: Sep 23

 Facial cupping is a gentle and completely painless experience.
 Most people who undergo facial cupping treatments find it relaxing and feel they round out their spa experience.
 Because the face must be lubricated before the experience starts, some say that facial cupping feels like a big kiss!

 Does it leave behind any marks?

-The skin will redden during the treatment as this is a sign that blood is reaching the surface of the skin.
+The skin will redden during the session as this is a sign that blood is reaching the surface of the skin.
 Nonetheless, the redness will eventually fade and there won’t be any marks left behind.
 Facial cupping does not leave any bruised skin or frightening red spots.

 Who is facial cupping for?

-This treatment is for anyone who is looking to reduce puffiness of the skin, improve skin circulation, or combat the signs of ageing.
+This experience is for anyone who is looking to reduce puffiness of the skin, improve skin circulation, or combat the signs of ageing.
 If you are suffering from muscle aches or tension, facial cupping may also help you.
 Not to mention, it’s ideal for anyone who wants to relax and treat their skin!